-My Blue Indigo colored, pigeons.
+Indigo color, pigeons.

-When it comes to Indigo on Ash Red it’s more difficult to tell, as the Indigo effects are hidden by the red coloration.
-However; the head of an Indigo Ash Red is always darker that a normal Ash Red.
+When it comes to indigo on an ash red, it is more difficult to recognize the indigo effects, as they are hidden by the overall ash red coloration.
+However; the head of an indigo ash red is always darker that a normal ash red.
 There is a tendency for the body cover feathers to also be darker when expressed on a check or t-pattern bird.
-The end result is a deeper red colored pigeon.
-Normal Ash Reds tend to have lighter heads with a more washed out red color.
-Indigos whether they are brown, blue or ash will all have a washed out tail bar.
-It is never expressed in its normal color form which on brown would be brown, blue would be black and ash would be ash.
-If the bird carries Indigo then its normal tail color will have been modified accordingly.
+The end result is a deeper red colored pigeon but it takes a keen eye to spot the differences.
+Normal ash reds tend to have lighter heads with a more washed out ash color face.

-Indigo Blue Bar
+Indigo Blue Barless and Indigo Blue Bar

-Here is an Indigo Blue Bar pattern.
-Note how the bars are a rust red color while the body and tail a deep blue with washed out end bar.
-This is typical for Indigo on a blue bar.
-This pigeon is also carrying the gene for sooty which is the cause for what appears to be a light check effect.
-However if it were the result of the check pattern gene, these markings would also be modified by Indigo into rust color.
+Above is Al Bayou's indigo blue barless pattern; next to it is one of my indigo blue bars for comparison.
+A true blue barless indigo is not the same color as an Andalusian; it is lighter in shade and not as striking in appearance.
+Note how the pattern markings of the bars are a rust red color while the body and tail is a deep blue with washed out ends.
+This is typical for Indigo on a blue pattern.
+This bar pigeon above is also carrying the gene for sooty which is the cause for what appears to be a light check effect.
+However if these checkered areas were the result of the check pattern gene, these markings would also have been modified by Indigo into a rust color.
 Sine Indigo does not effect sooty in this way, they remain blue/black.
-Holding her is my Grandson Michael in his red shirt.
+Holding this indigo bar hen is my Grandson Michael in his red shirt.

 Indigo Velvet

-Andalusion or Indigo Spread
+Andalusian or Indigo Spread

-Here are some more Indigo birds.
+Here are some more indigo birds to admire.

 On the left is one of Tom's young Indigo Grizzles.
 On the right is another of Tom's Indigo Grizzles this one an adult.
-Thats Tom holding his birds for my camera.
+That's Tom holding his birds for my camera.

 On the left is a brown indigo checker splash hen with white flights and the gene for dirty.
 On the Right is a young blue indigo checker splash with white flights and the gene for dirty.
 These two birds are genetically almost the same.
 One is on brown the other is on blue.
 Both are light checkers with white flights.
 Both carry the gene for dirty.
 Big difference in phenotypes with only a small difference in genotypes.
 Note how the colors change when displayed in combination with brown.
 Could it pass for a poorly colored red check?
-Yes and they often do.
-Both have similar tails with the bar washed out.
-Brown indigo photo compliments of Lame Eagle Loft, the blue indigo photo compliments of Phillip Stireman.

 Next Page - Smoky, Sooty, and Dirty